how to set up a shop drawing review process

 Table of Contents

-Manual processes, inefficient communication and delays in the shop drawing review process can cost you – both time and money.
+Manual processes, poor communication, and delays in the shop drawing review process can cost you—both time and money.
+You know it.

 What are Shop Drawings?

-Who Are the Key Stakeholders Involved in the Shop Drawing Review Process?
+Who Are the Key Stakeholders in the Shop Drawing Review Process?

 1. Design Architect/Engineer and Consultant: Specifies items requiring shop drawings and reviews them for conformity with design intent.